-As a result of Amazon acquiring Whole Foods, you can now order Whole Foods items through AmazonFresh.
-This is a new addition as of August 28, 2017.
+Also, as a result of Amazon acquiring Whole Foods, you can order Whole Foods items through AmazonFresh.

 AmazonFresh currently delivers to shoppers in Boston, Baltimore, Seattle, Stamford, Philadelphia, Dallas, Chicago, New York metro, Northern Virginia, London and parts of California and New Jersey.
 However, as of November 2017, Amazon reduced their coverage areas in many of these cities and states.
 People in New Jersey, Pennsylvania, Virginia, New York, Maryland and California have reported AmazonFresh no longer being available, but it seems to be tied to specific zip codes/areas and not entire states.

-You'll get your first month of AmazonFresh for free and the service is easy to setup.
-As far as the cost of the groceries goes, produce through AmazonFresh was around 25% to 50% higher than my local Vons grocery store, with something like a bundle of celery costing $2.49 through Amazon and only $1.99 at Vons.
+You'll get your first month of AmazonFresh for free and the service is easy to set up.
+As far as the cost of the groceries goes, produce through AmazonFresh was around 25% to 50% higher than my local Vons grocery store.
+A bundle of celery, for example, cost $2.49 through Amazon and only $1.99 at Vons.

-On the other hand, packaged products like Doritos chips cost $4.49 at Vons and just $3.98 on AmazonFresh, while Philadelphia Cream Cheese was $3.99 at Vons and $2.99 on AmazonFresh.
+On the other hand, packaged products like Doritos cost $4.49 at Vons and just $3.98 on AmazonFresh, while Philadelphia Cream Cheese was $3.99 at Vons and $2.99 on AmazonFresh.
 On average, I found that packaged foods were 15% to 30% cheaper, which helped shift the total average cost closer than I had expected.
-After comparing several orders, the cost of using AmazonFresh was less than 10% more than that of a traditional grocery chain.
+After comparing several orders, the average cost of goods on AmazonFresh was less than 10% higher than that of a traditional grocery chain.

 If you're familiar with browsing and shopping on Amazon, you should have no issues locating items in Fresh.
-Items are broken up into traditional grocery store categories, such as “Breads & Bakery,” “Deli,” “Produce,” etc., and you can even narrow down food results based on things like “Kosher,” “Gluten-Free,” or “Organic.”
+Items in the grocery delivery service are broken up into traditional store categories, such as “Breads & Bakery,” “Deli,” “Produce,” etc., and you can even narrow down food results based on things like “Kosher,” “Gluten-Free,” or “Organic.”
 Here in the Los Angeles area, they even had a section titled “Local Market,” with specialty items from local spots, such as The Cheese Store of Beverly Hills.

 Once you have a cart full of AmazonFresh items, just reserve a delivery time and check out.
 You'll be prompted to choose a delivery day (based on availability) and select either "Doorstep Delivery" for a three-hour delivery window which you do not have to be present for, or "Attended Delivery" for a one-hour window when you will be available to take the delivery.
 Nearly all of the time slots during the week were open for each of my orders, making delivery quite convenient.

 I opted for Doorstep Delivery in each of my three test orders and had no issues with the USPS truck rolling up and dropping off our bright green insulated bags.
-Each AmazonFresh bag is durable plastic and includes ice packets to help keep your produce fresh until you bring the order inside.
-(You can leave delivery bags outside to be picked up during the next order.)
+Each AmazonFresh bag is made of durable plastic and includes ice packets to help keep your produce fresh until you bring the order inside.
+You can leave delivery bags outside to be picked up during the next order.

 Whole Foods on AmazonFresh

 Somewhere around 1,000 Whole Foods products are available to order through AmazonFresh, with more on the way.
 Most of them seem to be Whole Foods' "low cost" 365 brand.
 You'll find that product selection varies quite a lot by category.
-For example, you'll see a decent amount of options in categories such as beverages, frozen goods, cereal, cooking & baking and snack foods.
-But there's no fresh meat or produce available in the Whole Foods section of AmazonFresh at this point.
+For example, you'll see a decent amount of options for beverages, frozen goods, cereal, cooking & baking and snack foods.
+However, there's no fresh meat or produce available in the Whole Foods section of AmazonFresh at this point.

 Instacart is another popular same-day delivery service operating in an expanding list of cities across the country.
-Prices range from $5.99 for a two-hour delivery window to $7.99 for a one-hour delivery window.
-Alternatively, they offer a membership fee of $149 per year.
-The annual pricing is lower than AmazonFresh, and could be a good option, especially if you live in a region where it is available, but AmazonFresh is not.
+Prices range from $5.99 for a two-hour delivery window to $9.99 for a one-hour delivery window.
+Alternatively, they offer a membership fee of $149 per year to waive the delivery fees.

 Have you tried any of the grocery delivery services?
 Let us know your thoughts in the comments.